TAKE A VIRTUAL TOUR FROM HOME

 The central nave with the massive glass ceiling was retained, as was the gorgeous gold clock at the front.
+It’s one of the most beautiful clocks in the world.
 Isn’t it stunning?
 Definitely one of the most recognisable features of this landmark.

 Their exquisite paintings are definitely the highlight and main attraction of the Orsay.
 You will be able to appreciate the glorious masterpieces of the famous Impressionists, such as Van Gogh, Cézanne, Manet, Monet, Sisley, Gaugin, Degas, Renoir, Toulouse-Lautrec and more.

 Also on display at the Museum are tapestries, furniture, sculptures, photographs and other forms of decorative art.